Q. How can I apply for assistance?

 1. Copy of your current lease/rental agreement

-2. Paystubs or other documentation of monthly income pre-COVID 19 for all adult household members named on the lease
+2. Paystubs or other documentation of your monthly income pre-COVID 19

-3. Paystubs or other documentation of current monthly income for all adult household members named on the lease (if any)
+3. Paystubs or other documentation of your current monthly income

-6. Copy of Driver’s License or State Issued ID for all adult household members named on the lease
+4. Copy of your Driver’s License or State Issued ID

 Some Staples locations may offer complimentary faxing and scanning services for COVID-19 related issues.
 Inform the front desk assistance station staff or manager that you are applying for a state assisted program and ask if their location offers complimentary faxing and scanning services.